-The statute of limitations in most Maryland personal injury cases is three years.
+The statute of limitations in most Maryland personal injury and property damage cases is three years.
 The law that sets forth this particular rule is stunningly simple:§ 5-101.
 Maryland Courts and Judicial Proceedings Article

 Three-year limitation in general

 A civil action at law shall be filed within three years from the date it accrues unless another provision of the Code provides a different period of time within which an action shall be commenced.[Emphasis added by us.]Understanding Maryland's Deadline to Bring a Tort Claim

 That is the rule.
 There are, it is important to keep in mind, a variety of exceptions to the statute of limitations that may shorten or lengthen this three-year statute of limitations to file a lawsuit that applies to most, but not all, personal injury cases.
 If you are unsure about the applicable statute of limitations in Maryland, you should contact a Maryland lawyer immediately without delay because the clock is ticking.

 There may also be notice requirements, particularly against local municipalities, the state of Maryland, the federal government, or any related governmental entity, that require specific notification of particulars of the accident and your claim.
 Medical malpractice claims are a different animal, as well.

 There is also a different deadline to file claims for personal injury protection (PIP) benefits in Maryland.
 (Conversely, wrongful death lawsuits are often more than three years after the date of the negligence because the relevant time - subject to exceptions - is when the victim died as opposed to when the negligent act occurred.)
 But the moral of the story is clear: these deadlines to file suit can be extremely harsh, and you should contact a malpractice or injury lawyer immediately for professional legal advice applicable to your situation.